Doverstav/gibd/README.md

 # GIBD (git interactive branch delete)
 A small CLI that will allow a user to comfortably delete several git branches.

+Inspired by the problem explained in this [stackoverflow question](https://stackoverflow.com/questions/7726949/remove-tracking-branches-no-longer-on-remote), where I found the answers lacking.
+While they would no doubt work (I have re-used the commands from them in this small CLI), I felt that thay lacked some interactivity.
+And I also wanted to play around some with Go!

+Although this is not a unique idea, a quick search finds that at least [one project](https://github.com/stefanwille/git-branch-delete) has already solved the same issue in a similar way.
+But this project wasn't about being unique, but about trying some new things (for me) and hopefully learn something!

 ## Commands
-Usecases:
-Delete local branches => DONE
-Delete local branches with no remote => DONE
-Delete local branches with no remote & prune remote beforehand => DONE

-There should be a "force" flag to remove branches even if there is a warning (for example, they haven't been merged) => DONE If the force flag is not set and branch cannot be delete, user should be able to interactively select which branch to force delete => DONE

-Do not include main/master => DONE

-### Extensions to functionality
-Allow user to specify default branch => DONE
-Allow user to include main/master => DONE
-Allow user to prune before running delete => DONE
+Executables can be found under [releases](https://github.com/Doverstav/gibd/releases).

+Run `gibd --help` to get a nice little help message, which will basically repeat what's written here.

+There are two commands:
+- `gibd`: List all branches expect the default branch
+- `gibd remote-gone`: List all branches with upstream status [gone]
+    - By setting flag `-p`/`--prune` the remote will be pruned first, which should ensure upstream status is set to [gone] on all branches where it should be

+Both commands also accept some global flags:
+- `-d`: Set the name of the default branch, defalt value master (e.g. `gibd -d main`)
+- `-r`: Set the name of the remote, default value origin (e.g. `gibd -r origin`)
+- `-i`: Set this flag to include the default branch in the list of branches to delete
+- `-f`: Set this flag to force delete branches by default

 ### Git commands used
+This project uses Go to run some Git commands on your local machine, so in the interest of transparency I will detail what commands are used (and what they are used for) in this section.

-`git for-each-ref --format '%(refname) %(upstream:track)' refs/heads` => Output each branch ref and [gone] if the remote is gone (should language be set to ensure [gone] is shown?)
+`git for-each-ref --format '%(refname) %(upstream:track)' refs/heads`
+Outputs each branch ref and the upsteam track information (e.g [gone])

-`git branch -d <branch>` => Delete branch, uses `-D` when doing force delete
+`git branch -d <branch>`
+Delete branch, uses `-D` when doing force delete

-`git symbolic-ref refs/remotes/origin/HEAD` => Tries to find default branch so it cna be exluded from list of branches.
+`git symbolic-ref refs/remotes/origin/HEAD`
+Tries to find default branch so it can be exluded from list of branches.
 Does not always work.
-It proably makes more sense to ask the remote, but that takes more time.
+It probably makes more sense to ask the remote, but that takes more time.

-`git prune remote origin` => Used when pruning the remote before running remote-gone
+`git prune remote origin`
+Used when pruning the remote before running remote-gone

-## Improvements
-- [X] Pretty error output
-- [X] Do not include default branch
-    - [X] Allow user to specify default branch & remote
-    - [X] Allow user to include main/master
-- [X] Allow user to prune before running delete
-- [X] Print something if there are no branches to delete
-- [ ] Fix docs
-- [ ] Clean up/keep things DRY
-- [X] Release with Goreleaser?
-    - [ ] ~~Or is it enough to just publish the package?~~